South American Championships (tennis): Seniors

+Juniors

 The South American Championships for junior boys consists of two team tournaments the first is for boys age 18 years old who compete for the Bolivia Cup first held in 1953 that was won by Brazil.
 The second is the tournament for boys age 15 years old who compete for the Harten Cup first played in 1963 and won by Brazil.

 The South American Championships for junior girls consists of two team tournaments the first is for girls age 18 years old who compete for the Colombia Cup first held in 1963 that was won by Argentina.
 The second is the tournament for girls age 15 years old who compete for the Chile Cup first played in 1965 and won by Chile.

-All of the team competitions a organised and run similar way to the Davis Cup.
+All of the team competitions are organised and run similar way to the Davis Cup.

 South American Championships (individual)

 The early editions South American Championships for individual players was organised by the Argentina Tennis Association (ATA) for men and women was held in 1927 at the Buenos Aires Lawn Tennis Club.
 In 1928 and 1929 the tournament was held at the Tennis Club Argentino (f.1913), that was also valid as the Argentine Championships, also known as the Championship of the Argentine Republic.
 At this time there was no continental wide tennis organisation for South America and the event was not held again.
 In 1946 the tournament revived by the Argentina Tennis Association with the Argentina International Championships also carrying the denomination South American Championships.
 In 1947 the South American Tennis Confederation was established and formally incorporated in 1948.

 In 1952 the tournament was held in Rio de Janeiro, Brazil with the event also being valid as the Rio de Janeiro International Championships.
 In 1953 and 1956 the tournaments were held in Santiago, Chile with the events also being valid as the Chilean National Championships.
 In 1972 the tournament was held in Guayaquil, Ecuador with that event also being valid as the Ecuadorian National Championships.

 In April 1968 the open era began and in November 1968 this tournament was renamed as the South American Open Championships.
 From 1947 to 1969 it was part of the ILTF South American Circuit.
 In 1970 it became part of the ILTF Grand Prix Circuit.

 The tournament for the majority of its duration has been staged in Argentina.